Computer keyboard, mouse, file cabinets, alarm clock, lamp & paper flying about

 Decluttering your digital space can improve your productivity and help you focus on your goals with fewer distractions.
 The key is to make sure you’ve properly identified the source of the clutter and organize or get rid of it without looking back.
 Start the year off right by deleting the digital mess from your computer and your mind.

-Once you’re done decluttering your files and apps, consider reviewing your social media accounts too with advice like How Can I Clean Up My Social Media for the Job Search? and How to Be Responsible Using Social Media as a Student.
+Once you’re done decluttering your files and apps, start reviewing your social accounts as well with this advice on How to Clean Up Your Social Media for College Admission.

 Like what you’re reading?